tzConnectBerlin/prediction-market-support/README.md

 Auction end time is now + 5 minutes.
 Market end time is now + 10 minutes.

 There is a command line interface that use ./cli.py.
-The auction end time through the cli is + 30 min and the market end time us now + 60